 We also know that IBD can lead to nutritional deficiencies if it is not in remission.
-The micronutrients that we are usually referring to include iron, calcium, Vitamin D, Vitamin B12 and, to a lesser degree, folic acid, zinc, magnesium and Vitamin A. A healthy diet composed of a variety of vegetables, fruits, dietary fibers, and polyunsaturated fatty acid should be sufficient to get all the necessary micronutrients once the disease is in remission.
+The micronutrients we are usually referring to include iron, calcium, Vitamin D, Vitamin B12, and, to a lesser degree, folic acid, zinc, magnesium, and Vitamin A. A healthy diet composed of a variety of vegetables, fruits, dietary fibers, and polyunsaturated fatty acids should be sufficient to get all the necessary micronutrients once the disease is in remission.

 IBD and Diets:

 Some of you may have heard about restrictive diets such as low FODMAP and specific carbohydrate diets.
 Data on the low FODMAP diet with IBD has been conflicting.
 We do know that a low FODMAP diet helps to decrease symptoms of gas and bloating for patients with irritable bowel syndrome.
 As such, a low FODMAP can potentially mitigate gas and bloating symptoms in patients with inflammatory bowel disease, but it does not change underlying inflammation within the disease process.

 The specific carbohydrate diet is a rather restrictive diet that is postulated to have beneficial effects on inflammation from inflammatory bowel disease.
 It involves the elimination of all grains, refined/processed sugars/foods, and many dairy products.
 Due to the restrictive nature of this diet, there is a risk of compromising nutritional status which would need to be seriously considered, especially as malnutrition can be common in IBD, and restrictive diets should be supervised by a dietician and physician.

 Foods that trigger symptoms vs foods that are associated with inflammation: broad concepts.